 Saudi Arabia 'is Pakistan's friend in need'

-While some are shunning Saudi Arabia's controversial leader Mohammed bin Salman, Pakistan has welcomed him with open arms, as the crown prince pledges a large investment.
+While some are shunning Saudi Arabia's controversial leader, Pakistan has welcomed him with open arms.

 -